This tutorial shows a simple method for how to cut a pomegranate and de-seed it. Follow my technique to cut into segments & remove the arils

 - How to Properly Cut a Pineapple

-- How to Cut Up a Watermelon
+- How To Cut a Papaya

 - How to Cut a Kiwi